TravisWheelerLab/soda-docs/docs/source/guide/modules.rst

 - :ref:`Resizing<resize>` - a simple way to handle Chart response to browser resize events
 - :ref:`Query management<query>` - a framework that helps manage data queries and the use of their responses to render glyphs
 - :ref:`Multi-track management<track-rack>` - a framework that helps manage multi-track visualizations
-- :ref:`Click behaviors<click>` - define the behavior executed when glyphs are clicked
+- :ref:`Click and hover behaviors<click-and-hover>` - define the behavior executed when glyphs are clicked or hovered
-- :ref:`Hover behaviors<hover>` - define the behavior executed when glyphs are hovered
 - :ref:`Brush behaviors<brush>` - define the behavior executed when a brush selection is made in a chart

 .. toctree::